Telephone Counseling Therapy For Mental Health: What To Know

 Phone therapists intend for telephone therapy services to act as non-emergency services only.
 People who are experiencing dangerous situations, having suicidal thoughts,* or facing other forms of imminent harm should contact their local authorities or visit their local emergency room to get immediate support.

-Subscription-based phone counseling and therapy
+Subscription-based telephone counseling therapy for mental health

 One option for getting telephone counseling is to use a subscription-based online therapy service.
 You may have already heard of popular online therapy services like BetterHelp and Regain.